tblyler/hoarder/README.md

 # Path to the unix socket file that hoarder uses for RPC
 rpc_socket_path: /tmp/hoarder.sock

+# Whether or not to see if there is enough disk space before starting a download
+check_disk_space: true

+# (must have check_disk_space set to true) Minimum disk space to have after completed downloads (measured in bytes, 0 to disable check)
+min_disk_space: 5368709120

 rtorrent:
   # The address to the rtorrent XMLRPC endpoint
   addr: https://mycoolrtorrentserver.com/XMLRPC